StewBC/machines/import/a2m/README.md

 Other bugs may be present, as testing has been limited.

 ## Future plans
 This project stemmed from an interest in creating a 6502 that could pass the Harte CPU tests, which led to making a small emulator for Manic Miner, which in turn led to the creation of this Emulator.
-I thought I was done but then I decided to add the Assembler so I am not sure where this project is taking me ;)  I do know that I still have to integrate the assembler into the emulator, of course.
+I thought I was done but then I decided to add the Assembler so I am not sure where this project is taking me `;)`

 ## Thank you
 * Brendan Robert - Author of Jace, for telling me how to think about sampling for speaker emulation.